basharast/wut/README.md

 Checkout the documentation with the installation file for more details and demos.

 ## Thanks:
-Special thanks for all the friends in W10M Community and for their suggestions and support.
+Special thanks for all the friends in <a href="https://t.me/Windows10Phone">W10M Community</a> and for their suggestions and support.

 ## More Detailes: